PrincetonUniversity/lucid/tutorials/interp/08threads/readme.md

 ## threads.dpt

-Handlers in Lucid execute atomically: the entire body of a handler executes serially, without preemption to run other handlers.
+Lucid has a serial processing model: the entire body of the current event's handler executes before processing for the next event begins.
+In other words, handlers execute atomically.
+The compiler pipelines a Lucid program to exploit parallelism while maintaining these convenient semantics.

-It is natural to think of packet processing as a serial task: process one packet to completion, then start on the next one.
-However, programs also need perform other "background" tasks, besides packet processing.
-For example: deleting old counters; figuring out where to put a new flow in a hash table; or propagating information about network conditions to other nodes.
+This is a natural model for a packet processor, which we often think of as a single thread of operation that processes one packet at a time to completion, without interruption from other threads.
+But programs also need perform other "background" tasks.
+For example, a switch might need to: periodically scan through a counter table and delete old entries; figure out where to insert a new entry into a table; or propagate information about network conditions to other nodes.
 These background tasks don't need to be atomic.
-They are generally okay to preempt with other tasks, such as packet processing.
-Further, background tasks may take a long time to finish, or they may not finish at all.
+It is okay, and even desired, to preempt them with higher-priority tasks like packet processing.
+Further,background tasks might take a long time to finish, or they might not finish at all, e.g, periodically scanning through a counter table---forever.

 In Lucid, we implement background threads like this with *recursive events*.
-Supporting multiple threads on line-rate data plane hardware was a major initial goal of Lucid, which is why the file format for Lucid programs is `.dpt`.
+Supporting multiple *data-plane threads* on line-rate hardware was a major initial goal of Lucid, which is why the file format for Lucid programs is `.dpt`.

 In this example, `threads.dpt` there is a background thread that continuously scans for inactive flows and resets/exports their counters: